edgio-docs/edgio-docs/guides/delivery/control/configure/ssl_certificates.md

 Navigate to Configure > SSL Certificates in the navigation pane.
 The SSL Certificates page is displayed, with a list of all certificates associated with the currently selected Account.

-Action icons (view, edit, etc.) are displayed on the right side of each certificate's row.ediaVault works so you can implement hashes within your own applications
+Action icons (view, edit, etc.) are displayed on the right side of each certificate's row.
+MediaVault works so you can implement hashes within your own applications

 <Callout type="info">Depending on a certificate's state, additional or fewer action icons may be present.
 All icons and capabilities are explained later in these instructions.</Callout>